ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.md

 Once applied, the workspace will lead to the provisioning of:
    - a Virtual Private Cloud (VPC)
    - a backend Subnet
-   - a Virtual Server Instance within the VPC and a particular region and availability zone (AZ)
+   - a Virtual Server Instance within the VPC
    - a floating IP (FIP) address on the public Internet
    - a security group that allows ingress traffic on port 443 (SSL) and on port 22 (for debug)
    - a SSH keypair - For private key, check the logs.
 For public key, Refer [this link](https://{DomainName}/vpc-ext/compute/sshKeys).